| | |

 luminotherapy art exhibit

-Luminotherapy lasts for over a month in Montreal at Quartier des Spectacles.
+Luminotherapie lasts for over a month in Montreal at Quartier des Spectacles, starting annually in November.
 This winter festival literally lights up the city night on some of the shortest (and darkest) days of the year.

 P.S.
 This is one of the winter festivals in Montreal that you’ll want to make sure you visit when it’s dark.
-But that shouldn’t be too hard though considering the sun starts to set at 3:00 P.M.!
+But that shouldn’t be too hard though considering the sun starts to set at 3:00 P.M. in the winter!

 Cost: Free!